-Ben See is a singer and composer from London.
-He specialises in vocal music, and more specifically contemporary a cappella.
+Ben See is a singer, composer and choir leader based in London.
+He specialises in new vocal music and community singing.

 ‘Ben See is one of those composer-performers who sees no musical barriers.
 His music is sensitive and highly crafted, but also very accessible and dare I say it, downright catchy at times!
 Making use of a range of music technology and a keen musical intellect, he presents a very contemporary mix.’
 Colin Riley – Music Orbit